 Fixing fees, when the circumstances for “fixability” aren’t really in place (more on that below), therefore raises serious quality concerns.
 In healthcare, a botched job is almost always quickly noticeable to the patient.
 In law, especially startup law (where the client often isn’t seasoned enough to detect errors/rushed work) big quality issues can, and often do, take years to surface, since they’re tucked away in docs that sit unused until a major event, or the inexperienced founders simply never realize that an option their lawyer could have brought up, wasn’t.
 This, by the way, is why the most experienced players in any market are always deeply skeptical of new legal service entrants promising low prices, even if they’re early adopters in many other areas.
 It takes real effort and quality signaling to get them off of reputable legal brands.
 That reluctance is logical, given the opaque and high stakes nature of the service; very different from most fields.

-The predominance of the hourly billing model among high-end law firms is, first and foremost, a reflection of the significant variability among client needs and expectations, and the fact that flexible hourly billing is the most effective way to tailor work for each client.
+The predominance of the hourly billing model among high-end law firms is, first and foremost, a reflection of the significant variability among client needs and expectations, and the fact that flexible hourly billing is the most effective way to tailor work for each client, without reducing quality standards.